public-interest-litigation-in-india

 Article 226 grants High Courts the power to issue writs to enforce constitutional rights.
 PILs can also be filed in high courts under this provision, and they have been widely used to address matters that affect public interest.

-Evolution and Development of PIL in India
+Evolution and Development of Public Interest Litigation in India

 Original Indian laws included no provisions for successful public interest litigation practices that exist in present-day India.
 Only people directly involved with an issue could initially make legal cases to the Court.
 The Supreme Court, together with other courts, expanded their judicial involvement through landmark cases like: